-If you find yourself constantly pushing up to the edge of that storage capacity, and having to make the frustrating choice of deciding what you’re going to clear off to make space, increasing your Nintendo Switch’s storage capacity is an absolute must.
+If you find yourself constantly pushing up against the edge of your Switch’s storage capacity, and you’re sick of having to make the frustrating choice of which games you need to clear off to make space, increasing your Nintendo Switch’s storage capacity is an absolute must.

 With the rumoured Switch upgrade allegedly coming sometime later this year, hopefully Nintendo can learn from this storage shortcoming and give this new console adequate space.
 In the meantime, and for those who aren’t particularly interested in buying another console, the easiest way to take the pressure off your Switch’s limited storage space is to grab yourself a micro SD card.